 This is a great dish as it uses one cooking pot 🙂 well it uses one assuming you have a casserole/pan that can be used on the hob and in the oven.
 If not you will need to cook the sauce in a frying pan and then transfer everything to a baking dish.

 My boys love this, but they will pick the feta off (Mr 4 also picks out the onions!!!!) so I tend to serve it without feta and then just add it to my plate at the table.
-We usually eat this greek chicken some buttered couscous and plenty of bread, either a crusty tiger loaf or some turkish bread.
+We usually eat this greek chicken some greek couscous, or Greek Rice, or Greek Orzo or Greek Lemon Potatoes and always plenty of bread, either a crusty tiger loaf or some turkish bread.

 This is also delicious eaten cold 😳 or chop any remaining chicken, spread the sauce and chicken over a pizza base and then sprinkle with feta and bake for a Greek style pizza.